famagusta/sca_python/README.md

 * Beta - test version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

+### What is SCA?
+* SCA is a computation technique to determine potential allosteric sites in protein families
+* based on evolutionary coupling between amino acid sequences in proteins.

+* Note that there is a lower bound on number of sequences used in an MSA determined by binomial
+* distribution of frequencies of amino acids and KL entropy function.
+Around 100 is what the
+* notes on SCA calculations suggest.

 ### How do I get set up? ###

 * Summary of set up